notsag-dev/uphold-test/README.md

 ## Summary
 From all the mandatory, secondary and bonus features detailed in the problem description, just one was not included in this solution due to lack of time: Handle multiple currency pair at the same time.

-If this bot was to be run in production, the following actions should be performed
+If this bot was to be run in production, the following actions should be performed:
 - Add more tests.
 - Comment code.
 - Enhance Docker configs (see more on this in the "Run using Docker" section).
-- Enhance error handling: there are several operations that should be handled in a better way. eg number parsing and db operations.
+- Enhance error handling: There are several operations that should be handled in a better way. eg number parsing and db operations.

 ## Requirements
 Docker and Docker Compose have to be available in order to run the project.